AdaCore/learn/courses/intro-to-ada/contracts.rst

 won't be changed by ``Op``.
 In other words, the caller expects that ``Op`` doesn't modify the argument it's providing, but rather just read the information stored in the argument.
 Constraints and subtypes are other examples of contracts.
-In summary, these elements allow for improve the consistency of the application.
+In summary, these elements allow for improving the consistency of the application.

 In general, design-by-contract programming refers to techniques that